 - ½ cup natural sugar free peanut butter or use sunbutter for nut allergy

 - 1 large egg

-- 1/2 cup peanut flour sesame flour for nut allergy
+- ½ cup peanut flour sesame flour or almond flour

 - pinch salt if using unsalted peanut butter